 Read Good Books

 Feed your mind.
 There is such an abundance of content out there in book form that you can take full advantage of each and every single day.
 Read.
 Learn.
 Do.
-If you’re not the reading type, than listen to audio versions of the books your interested in.
+If you’re not the reading type try listening to audio versions of the books your interested in.
 The point is to receive information and educate yourself consistently.
 Keep striving to become the better you.
 I’ve written about the importance of reading.
 This increases your perspective in life and sharpens your level of intelligence.
 Try reading magazines with good information and absorb it all.
 Go to libraries and take out free books.
 Don’t make up excuses that you don’t have time or you don’t like it.
 Just get started and if you are already reading regularly, AWESOME, you already know what I’m talking about.

 Visualize Your Goals